-In the event of an incident that may be covered under a LIU Crisis Solutions Policy the following notice protocols must be followed.
-Whether or not one of our consultants, or the Crisis Centre Hotline has been contacted, you should contact one of the LIU representatives to report the incident (see Contacts to the right).
+In the event of an incident that may be covered under a Liberty Crisis Solutions Policy the following notice protocols must be followed.
+Whether or not one of our consultants, or the Crisis Centre Hotline has been contacted, you should contact one of the Liberty representatives to report the incident (see Contacts to the right).

-Reporting the incident to LIU’s representatives is in accordance with the terms of the notice requirements in Clause 6.2 of this Policy.
+Reporting the incident to Liberty’s representatives is in accordance with the terms of the notice requirements in Clause 6.2 of this Policy.

 What is the Crisis Centre Hotline?

 Liberty offers clients expert Crisis Management consulting services on a 24/7 basis.

 The red24 Crisis Centre Hotline is staffed by multilingual personnel covering most major languages, and is available globally, 24 hours a day, 7 days a week, to advise, assist and respond to emergency situations involving Liberty Contaminated Products Insurance policy holders.